-ShadowView has provided aerial drone support for anti-poaching operations in South Africa from many years now, and will continue to do so where necessary.
+ShadowView has provided aerial drone support for anti-poaching operations in South Africa for many years now, and will continue to do so where necessary.
 In 2014, drone images led to the interception of two rhino poachers in the Greater Kruger Area.
-This operation was broadcasted on national Dutch television.
+This operation was broadcast on national Dutch television.

 Elephant protection – Malawi

-ShadowView provided the anti-poaching unit in Kasungi, Malawi with drone equipment and training to improve the efficienty of their patrols.
+ShadowView provided the anti-poaching unit in Kasungi, Malawi with drone equipment and training to improve the efficiency of their patrols.